+By Joanne Jeffries.
+Updated August 4th 2021.
+Welcome to our guide to give advice on whether you have a valid whiplash claim.
 If you or a loved one have been involved in an accident that has caused a whiplash related injury, then you might be searching for a solicitor who could handle a personal injury claim.
 If that is the case, this online guide could be extremely useful in your search for a solicitor.
-Within this online guide, it aims to discuss whiplash related claims in greater length, and in doing so, it shall discuss how our panel of solicitors could assist claimants throughout the claims process.
+Within this online guide, it aims to discuss whiplash related claims in greater length, and in doing so, it shall discuss how our panel of solicitors could assist claimants throughout the claims process if they have a valid whiplash claim.

 Whiplash can come in a range of severities from a minor whiplash injury to something a lot more severe.
 In the event of a whiplash related accident, not only could your physical health be seriously affected by a whiplash injury, but it has the potential to cause damage to your psychological well-being and hinder your potential earnings.
 If you pursue a claim for compensation and have a valid claim, a solicitor from our panel could take on your case and provide you with advice, support, and legal guidance.